 With a mixture of reverence and gallows humor, Triangle tries to honor and appease the spirit of the man they’ve dubbed Rufus, their patron saint.
 The name Rufus, as well as being appropriately Southern, means “red,” so the first in the Rufus Reserve Series of Triangle specialty brews was an imperial red ale.
 The series augments a year-round lineup of Belgian-style and American ales.

 Triangle is open for tours only on Saturday (adults only, with ID; $3 per person).
 With craft breweries increasingly embracing cans, this is a great opportunity to see a small-scale canning line in situ.
-Local enthusiasts will welcome the news that a Triangle taproom, Pint and Plate, will open at 802 West Main Street in November.
+You can also try their beers at the new Triangle tap room, Pints & Plates (see below).

 Now, retrace your drive back to the downtown in time to visit Bull City Burger and Brewery, Durham’s only brewpub (107 E. Parrish St., around the corner from Dos Perros), before the evening session.

 Until Seth Gross opened BCBB in 2011, Durhamites knew him as a wine guy.
 Little did they know that his first loves were beer and food: As a newly minted chef in Chicago in the ’90s, he persuaded Goose Island Brewing Co. to take him on as a brewing assistant.
 Gross was in on some landmark beers created at Goose Island, including Hex Nut Brown Ale and the original Bourbon County Stout, called the first beer aged in a bourbon barrel.
 His Durham brewery continues a tradition of well-balanced, food-friendly beers—only available here.